TAMA-Studios/totally-a-tardis-mod/README.md

 # totally a tardis mod
-this is a FULLY AI GENERATED tardis mod using an artificial intellegence model i have created and am hosting myself.
+this is a FULLY AI GENERATED tardis mod using an artificial intellegence model I (DJ) have created and am hosting myself.

+Codiak has 0 involvement with this project, he hates AI.